 Mr. Haines.
-Under Mr. Haines' employment letter, if his employment terminates in a "Qualifying Termination," in addition to base salary and accrued vacation through the date of termination, he will be entitled to receive a lump-sum cash amount equal to his base salary for the remainder of the term of the agreement.
-In addition, if his employment is terminated for any reason, restricted share units awarded to Mr. Haines will vest on a prorated basis and we will continue to provide medical benefits to Mr. Haines and his spouse for the remainder of their lives.
+Mr. Haines retired from the Company in 2007.
+Under the terms of Mr. Haines' employment letter, he received his base salary and accrued vacation through the date of his termination, a lump sum payment for accrued sick leave, and 25,184 shares of our common stock as a prorated portion of his unvested restricted share units.
+We will also continue to provide medical benefits for Mr. Haines and his spouse for the remainder of their lives under the terms of his employment letter.